 The article is organized as follows.
-In Section \ref{sec2}, we perform in details the spectral analysis of the free operator $H_h$ and introduce some standard tools needed so far.
-In Section \ref{sec3}, we state and discuss our main assumptions concerning the perturbed operators $H_h^\pm$.
+In Section \ref{sec2}, we perform the spectral analysis of the operator $H_0$ and introduce some standard tools needed so far.
+In Section \ref{sec3}, we state and discuss our main assumptions concerning the perturbed operators $H^\pm$.
 In Section \ref{sec4}, we recall some abstract results due to A. Pushnitski on the representation of the spectral shift function for a pair of self-adjoint operators.
-Section \ref{sec5} is devoted to the formulation of our main results, some corollaries of them, as well as examples of explicit eigenvalues asymptotics.
-In Section \ref{sec6}, we compute a suitable factorisation of the perturbation $V_h$ satisfying a main assumption given in Section \ref{sec3}.
-Section \ref{sec7} is devoted to auxiliary material such as extensions of the convolution kernel of $-\Delta_h$, and estimates of appropriate sandwiched resolvents.
-Section \ref{sec8} contains the proof of Theorems \ref{theo1} and \ref{theo2}, while Section \ref{sec9} contains the one of the asymptotics identities \eqref{as:lifs-kre0} and \eqref{as:lifs-kre4}.
+The Section \ref{sec5} is devoted to the formulation of our main results, some corollaries of them, as well as examples of explicit eigenvalues asymptotics.
+In Section \ref{sec6}, we compute a suitable decomposition of the potential $V$ satisfying a main assumption given in Section \ref{sec3}.
+The Section \ref{sec7} contains auxiliary material such as extensions of the convolution kernel of $-\Delta_h$, and estimates of appropriate weighted resolvents.
+In Section \ref{sec8}, we prove Theorems \ref{theo1} and \ref{theo2} while in Section \ref{sec9} we prove the asymptotics identities \eqref{as:lifs-kre0} and \eqref{as:lifs-kre4}.